daireto/base-clean-arch-fastapi/README.md

 - **Application Layer**: Use cases and application services.
 - **Infrastructure Layer**: External dependencies and integrations.

-The project is structured around **features** (vertical slices), with each feature having its own directory containing all the necessary layers.
+The project is structured around **modules** (vertical slices), with each module having its own directory containing all the necessary layers.

 It also implements other patterns and practices, such as: